All Episodes

 Hey, Sean, big fan here.

-I mean, you you're gonna catch a charge, you might get tased, you might get maced, but the guy might live.
+You might get maced, but the guy might live.

-You know, the guy's gonna live.
+You know, the guy's going to live.

-The cops, they're in their own gangs.
+You know, the cops, they're in their own gangs.

-I mean, you you see it, they're standing down, they're letting these people take over the cities.
+They're letting these people take over the cities.

 The cops are looking out for cops instead of looking out for the citizens like they should be.

-Look at what you know happened in New York City, you know, just in the last year.
+Look at what, you know, happened in New York City, you know, just in the last year.

-Cops being doused with water, cars being attacked, police officers.
+Cops being doused with water, cars being attacked, police officers, a total lack of respect.

 There's all the people attacking your officers.